Rinco400/MADE-SS-2024/project/project-plan.md

-## Topic: Evaluating the Effectiveness of Environmental Regulations on Water Safety
+## Topic:  Analysis of Radioactivity in Baby Food and Natural Mineral Water Quality

 ## Main Question
-1. How effective are environmental regulations in managing the safety of groundwater sources, as reflected in changes to radioactivity levels?
-2. What specific environmental regulations have been implemented that directly impact groundwater radioactivity levels?
-3. What role do natural events (like droughts or floods) play in the effectiveness of regulations on groundwater radioactivity?
-4. What are the long-term health impacts associated with changes in groundwater radioactivity levels despite regulatory measures?
+1. How do the levels of radioactivity in baby food compare with the quality parameters of natural mineral water in Hamburg, and what are the potential correlations and implications for public health and environmental quality?

 ## Summary:
-This project aims to assess the impact of environmental regulations on groundwater safety, particularly focusing on the changes in radioactivity levels in natural mineral water.
-With climate change influencing water resources, understanding the effectiveness of policy measures is crucial for ensuring safe and sustainable water supplies.
-The project will analyze historical data on groundwater levels and radioactivity to investigate whether regulatory interventions have led to significant changes in water quality.
+This project aims to conduct a comprehensive analysis of radioactivity levels in baby food ("Babynahrung Gemüse und Hühnchen mit Nudeln") and compare these findings with the quality parameters of natural mineral water within the Hamburg region.
+By investigating trends over time and across different locations within Hamburg, the study seeks to uncover potential correlations and provide insights into the factors influencing both food and water quality.
+The findings will contribute to understanding environmental quality and public health implications, guiding future measures for quality management in Hamburg.

 ## Goal:
-The main goal of this research is to determine the effectiveness of environmental regulations in managing the safety and quality of groundwater resources.
-By conducting a detailed comparative analysis of radioactivity levels in groundwater before and after the implementation of key environmental policies, the study aims to:(Upcoming)
+The primary goal of this project, "Comparative Analysis of Radioactivity in Baby Food and Natural Mineral Water Quality," is to conduct a comprehensive analysis of the levels of radioactivity in baby food and compare these findings with the quality parameters of natural mineral water in the Hamburg region.
+This study aims to assess the safety and quality of these essential consumables, identify temporal and spatial trends, and determine if there are significant correlations between the radioactivity in baby food and the quality of natural mineral water.
+By investigating these aspects, the project seeks to provide insights into the environmental quality and public health implications, ultimately guiding future measures for quality management in Hamburg.
+The findings will offer detailed recommendations for ensuring the safety and quality of food and water, contributing to better public health outcomes.

 ## Datasources